-Knowing how to be happy again after a breakup or a loss of any kind is tough enough.
-Being cheated on turns happiness into something you feel like you can’t trust, will always have to question, and will never be able to experience again on any kind of carefree or pure level.
+Knowing how to be happy again after a breakup of any kind is tough enough.
+Being cheated on turns happiness into something you feel like you can’t trust, will always have to question, and will never be able to experience again.

 After a betrayal, you don’t want to know how to be happy again.
 Happiness now equals a kind of anxiety that is so crippling and investigation-igniting, you avoid it while also yearning for it.
 You wish you could feel it the way you did before everything fell apart.
 The things that should make you happy, now bring out the worst in you.
 You don’t know how to be happy again and you’ve surrendered to the belief that you never will be.
 All you want to do is die.

 There’s no set definition of what cheating means and it doesn’t just apply to romantic relationships.
-Although I write from female perpective, everyone cheats – men and women.
+Although I write from female perspective, everyone cheats.
 I’ve cheated before in many different ways in my life and I’ve been cheated on – In romantic relationships, friendships, business relationships, and in school.

 Everyone is different.
-We all have our own personal definition of cheating and its levels of severity.
+We all have our own limits and personal definition of cheating.

 Years ago, I dated a guy who I was so in love with but never felt like I fully “had” if that makes sense.
 One night, I didn’t hear from him and my gut just knew.
 When I asked him the next day if he had cheated on me, he said yes.
 He broke down and apologized profusely.
 At that moment, my entire world was turned upside down and destroyed.
 I didn’t know how to be happy again.
 I was in emotional shock.